Confused about the $1,390 IRS relief payment in 2025? Here’s the truth about who qualifies, when payments arrive, and how to avoid scams.

 To offer some breathing space, the federal government introduced a focused Inflation Relief Initiative through the IRS.
 This program is targeted — meaning it’s designed to support people who are most affected by rising costs, such as those earning less or depending on Social Security benefits.

-Unlike the pandemic stimulus payments, this one isn’t going to everyone it’s more selective but still meaningful.
+Unlike the pandemic stimulus payments, this one isn’t going to everyone — it’s more selective but still meaningful.

 How Much You Could Get

-- Single filers earning under $75,000/year → up to $1,390
+- Single filers: Income under $75,000/year → up to $1,390

-- Married couples filing jointly under $150,000/year → up to $2,780
+- Married couples: Income under $150,000/year → up to $2,780

-- Dependents → may receive partial payments
+- Dependents: May receive partial payments

 When to Expect the Payment

-The IRS is expected to begin rolling out direct deposits
+The IRS is expected to begin rolling out direct deposits in November 2025.
+Most eligible recipients may receive funds within 3–5 business days after processing begins.

 How to Check Your Payment Status